 How to Replace a Fuel Filter

-- Run the engine and check for leaks.
-It might take more than one try as the filter fills up with fuel.
+Lower your vehicle and start the engine.
+As fuel makes its way from the tank, you want to check underneath to see if there are any leaks.
+It might take more than one attempt as the filter fills up with fuel.

 Customizations: These are the best accessories to add to your Chevy truck

 As with most vehicle maintenance, if you’re not completely confident with doing it yourself, it’s best to take it to a professional.
 But with these basic guidelines and your car’s owner’s manual, you should be set to safely and properly change a fuel filter.